lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 is set to 0, and FCN is set the the highest possible value depending on the number of fragment that will be sent in the window.

-The sender start sending fragment indicating in the fragmentation header, the current window and the FCN number.
+The sender starts sending fragments, the sender will indicate in the fragmentation header: the current window and the FCN number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
-This state can be leaved for different
+Each time a fragment is sent the FCN is decrease of one value and the bitmap is set.
+The send state can be leaved for different
 reasons:
-- the FCN reaches value 0.
-In that case a all-0 fragmet is sent and the sender will wait for the bitmap acknowledged by the receiver.
+- the FCN reaches value 0 and there are more fragments.
+In that case an all-0 fragmet is sent and the timer is set.
+The sender will wait for the bitmap acknowledged by the receiver.
 - the last fragment is sent.
-In that case a all-1 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.
+In that case an all-1 fragment with the MIC is sent and the sender will wait for the bitmap acknowledged by the receiver.
+The sender set a timer to wait for the ack.

 During the transition between the sending the fragment of the current window and waiting for bitmap, the sender start listening to the radio and start a timer.
 This timer is dimensioned  to the receiving window depending on the LPWAN technology.

-In Ack on error mode, the timer expiration will eb consider as a positive acknowledgment.
-In Always Ack, if the timer expire, a empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resent its bitmap.
+In ACK Always, if the timer expire, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resent its bitmap.
 The window number is not changed.

 The sender receives a bitmap, it checks the window value.
 Acknowledgment with the non expected window are discarded.

-if the window number on the received bitmap is correct, the sender compare the local bitmap with the received bitmap.
+If the window number on the received bitmap is correct, the sender compare the local bitmap with the received bitmap.
 If they are equal all the fragments sent during the window have been well received.
 If at least one fragment need to be sent, the sender clear the bitmap, stop the timer and move its sending window to the next value.
 If no more